-Pohick's series of Lenten Suppers, Studies and Services will begin on Wednesday, March 8 at 6:30 pm in the Parish House and run over five weeks.
-For adults, the rector will offer a class entitled, “American Folk Religion,” while our seminarian Wesley Arning will share experiences from his recent trip to East Africa in his adult study, “Lessons from the Plains of Africa.”
+Pohick's series of Lenten Suppers, Studies and Services will begin on Wednesday, February 21 at 6:30 pm in the Parish House and run over five weeks.
+For adults, the rector will offer a class entitled, “The Life & Legacy of Martin Luther,” while our seminarian Wesley Arning will offer an adult study, “How the Psalms will Save Your Life.”
+C. S. Lewis-Institute graduate Kelly Uribe will also lead a five-week series, "Teach Us to Pray"

-For their Lenten programs, our teens and pre-teens will be exploring the Beatitudes, while the younger children will learn about prayer.
+For their Lenten programs, our teens and pre-teens will be exploring the Saints, while the younger children will learn about Heroes and Heroines of the Bible.
 Childcare is available for ages three and under during the class time.
 The evenings each begin with a potluck supper (6:30 - 7:05 pm) prior to the studies themselves (7:10 - 7:50 pm).
 These are then capped off by a worship service from 8 - 8:30 pm featuring Celtic prayers and music.
 The weekly event is free, but bring along your favorite entree, salad or dessert to share!

 Take I-395 south to I-95 south to the Fairfax County Parkway exit towards Lorton.
 Head East until the Road ends at US 1.
 Turn right and proceed to Telegraph Road.
 Turn left at this light and make an immediate right into the Church parking lot.
 If that lot is full, proceed 1/8 of a mile and turn right into the church's lower parking lot.